 Gradient simulators are a bike trainer accessory that takes your indoor cycling to the next level.
-For a long time, the go-to option was Wahoo CLIMB because there were no alternatives.
+The go-to option was Wahoo CLIMB for a long time because there were no alternatives.

-The main difference between Wahoo CLIMB and Elite Rizer is that CLIMB is compatible with Wahoo trainers only while Rizer is compatible with Elite and third-party trainers.
-Rizer also allows you to steer and control it via a mobile app.
+The main difference between Wahoo CLIMB and Elite Rizer is that CLIMB is compatible with Wahoo trainers only, while Rizer is compatible with Elite and third-party trainers.
+Rizer also allows you to steer and control it via a smartphone app.

 Wahoo CLIMB vs. Elite Rizer Comparison